 12. Use products as an incentive to increase order size

 Another option is to incentivize shoppers to increase their order size.
-Threshold offers like “Spend $75 or more and receive a free water bottle!” can help you get more out of each sale while also getting rid of those old water bottles that are collecting dust.
+Threshold offers like “Spend $75 or more and receive a free water bottle!” can help you get more out of each sale while also getting rid of those old water bottles that are sitting there collecting dust.

 Here are a few options for when you’ve tried everything else.

 13. Donate to receive tax deductions